nicelion/easy-audio/README.md

     silent

   You will be promted to provide "y" or "n". "y" will turn it on and "n" will either turn it off, or just cancel.

+## FAQ

+Since easy-audio is very new and hardly anyone is using it, this really isn't "frequently asked questions," this is more of a "maybe some questions you have" section.

+##### Q: I looked at the code of easy-audio, why does it look like a three year old who knows nothing about programming wrote it?
+A: Well the awnser to that is, the person who wrote it knows hardly anything about programming.
+Well, at least bash.
+I have been programming for about 3 years, and as of writing this, only about two weeks in the bash programing language.
+This was my first program.
+It's simple and it works.
+For my purposes at least.

 ## Copyright